Welcome to the WEB site of

-Cllr.
-Ray Letheren has also been working with allotment holders to understand their issues and requirements.
+Cllrs.
+Ray Letheren and Peter Clements have also been working with allotment holders to understand their issues and requirements.
 New agreements have been issued, with improved clarity on allotment holders responsibilities and procedures to be followed if they are not met.
 There has been an increase in the number of people wanting a plot and we are trying to fit in as many as possible.
 If you are interested in a plot, contact the Clerk.
 The pitch rents have been reviewed and the Parish Council has agreed a range of rents that better reflect the size of each of the pitches.

 Thamesside Terminal - the ten year battle :

 Under the Freedom of Information Act we have also added our Publication Scheme as required by the act.
 It contains details about the Parish, how it operates and how to request information

 Councillors also agree to abide by the National Code of Conduct in their role.
 Click here for the Parish Council’s Code of Conduct.

 The Parish area borders on the River Thames to the north and west, Higham and Wainscott to the south; Chattenden, Cooling and High Halstow to the east.
 It is part of the unitary authority of Medway in North Kent.

 The Parish Council is elected every four years (the last was in 2015, the next in May 2019).
 Up to eight councillors are elected for Cliffe Village ward and eight from the Cliffe Woods ward.
 If there are vacancies and no nominations, the parish can co-opt additional councillors to make up the numbers.